jeromefroe/dotfiles/README.md

 project and is primarliy used to install command line software.
 Cask is an extension to Homebrew which allows for the management of graphical applications.

-## iTerm2

-After following the steps in `install.md` iTerm2 will be configured to save its profiles to the `iterm` directory.
-Any time a change is made to iTerm2 the changes should be synced to the directory by hitting the "Save Current Settings to Folder" button on the General page.
-See the Stack question [How to export iTerm2 Profiles] for more information on saving iTerm2 profiles.

-I like to set a few extra keybindings for iTerm to make it feel more like other Mac applications.
-The StackOverflow post [iTerm 2: How to set keyboard shortcuts to jump to beginning/end of line?] covers a lot of the most common keybindings.

 ## Visual Studio Code

 I like to save my VS Code settings, keybindings, and extensions.
 The settings and keybindings